Congress Playing Cards: Collector’s Guide

 Congress is widely regarded as one of the premier American playing card brands of the late 19th and early 20th centuries.
 From its earliest years, Congress decks were positioned as refined, decorative, and suitable for formal or social card play rather than everyday utility use.

-Unlike brands that emphasized casino durability or novelty themes, Congress focused on presentation: ornate backs, balanced typography, and a consistent visual identity that made the cards feel appropriate for parlors, clubs, and bridge tables.
+Unlike brands that emphasized casino durability or novelty themes, Congress focused on presentation: ornate backs, balanced typography, and a consistent visual identity that made the cards feel appropriate for parlors, clubs, gifts, and bridge tables.
 Modern Congress bridge sets often feature floral, scenic, and art-inspired backs that make them popular as both gift decks and everyday bridge cards.

 History of Congress Playing Cards